mrterdemir/eXit-game/README.md

 - Add new stages

 ## Installing
 **!Important:** The latest version of eXit was released on April 27, 2020.
 In the latest version, added a new executable file for Windows operating systems.
 The installation steps on the below only helps you to install Python.
-If you don't want to install Python, download the latest version [here](https://github.com/mrterdemir/eXit-game/releases/download/v1.2/eXit-game-1.2.zip).
+If you don't want to install Python, download the version 1.2 [here](https://github.com/mrterdemir/eXit-game/releases/download/v1.2/eXit-game-1.2.zip).

 ### Linux/UNIX Installation Steps
 **On Linux**